maddevsio/react-madboiler/README.md

 * [useList](https://github.com/streamich/react-use/blob/master/docs/useList.md)

 #### Custom hooks
-Creating custom hooks - a very useful thing, which allows to reuse most of the part of code.
-If you see code, which will probably be reused in the future - separate it in the hook.
+Creating custom hooks is a very useful thing as it allows reusing large amounts of code.
+If you see code that will probably be reused in the future, hook it.

-This is an example of usage simple custom hook, implementing work with API:
+This is an example of usaging a simple custom hook implementing work with API:
 ```javascript
 import { useState } from 'react'
 import { useList, useToggle } from 'react-use'